QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 \theta_t = \theta^* = -\frac{a_1}{a_2 \alpha}
 $$

-Below, we introduce the discount factor $\beta \in (0,1)$ that a representative household and a benevolent government both use to discount future utilities.
+Below, we introduce the discount factor $\beta \in (0,1)$ that a government uses  to discount its  future utilities.

 (If we set parameters so that $\theta^* = \log(\beta)$, then we can regard a recommendation to set $\theta_t = \theta^*$ as a "poor